continuedev/continue/docs/docs/getting-started.md

 ## Next Steps

  Read the `Getting Started` section of the `README.md` file that has been opened in your codespace, which you can also find [here](https://github.com/continuedev/continue-codespaces-demo/blob/main/README.md)

+ If you're ready to download for VS Code, you can do so [here](https://marketplace.visualstudio.com/items?itemName=Continue.continue).